Trump administration family separation policy: Previous U.S. policy

-Prior to the Trump administration, the U.S. government did not actively pursue criminal cases for illegal entry, and thus U.S. authorities did not routinely separate migrant parents from their children.
+Prior to the Trump administration, the United States did not routinely separate migrant parents from their children.
 Rather, previous administrations used either family detention facilities (allowing families to remain intact pending deportation hearings in civil immigration court) or alternatives to detention (e.g., release pending further hearings).
-Prior to the Trump administration, families traveling together were generally only separated under narrow circumstances, such as suspicion of human trafficking, an outstanding warrant, or fraud.
+Families traveling together were generally only separated under narrow circumstances, such as suspicion of human trafficking, an outstanding warrant, or fraud.
+For decades, the government did not pursue criminal charges for illegal entry, which had been a misdemeanor offense since 1929.
+The Immigration and Nationality Act of 1965 led to a significant change in U.S. immigration, with increased immigration from regions including Mexico and Central America, including an increase in child immigrants.
+Starting in the 1980s, increasing numbers of unaccompanied minors migrated to the United States from Central America.